The Challenge

 Imagine your community invested two years of time and a large amount of money to construct a local micro-grid.
 A large part of the budget went to buying an off the shelf technology from a far-away country.
 A year later there is a power surge and this piece breaks.
 Your local technicians do not know how to fix it, and the way it works is proprietary.
 It will be expensive and take months to order a new part.
 If only local engineers had designed this part themselves using open source schematics.
 It could be fixed in a matter of hours, not only turning the lights back on, but also reinforcing community trust in the system.

-Yes, while our work up to this point has focused on micro-hydro systems, the technology we are now looking to develop has the potential to improve the efficiency and reliability of micro-grids running on solar and other renewable technologies as well.
+Yes, this technology has potential to improve the efficiency and reliability of micro-grids running on solar and other renewable technologies as well.
+Our design strategy is modular making the technology adaptable to a variety of system configurations.

 Because Green Empowerment works collaboratively with communities and local partner organizations, we are uniquely positioned to create solutions that fit the actual consumer need and take into account the local cultural and financial realities.